Article

 529 accounts are specifically designed to make paying for education more manageable, and they offer significant advantages in light of the upcoming loan caps.

-• Flexibility across majors.
-No matter what your student chooses to study, Your Invest529 account can be applied toward qualified expenses.
+- Flexibility across programs of study.
+No matter what your student chooses to study, your Invest529 account can be applied toward qualified expenses.

-For parents, contributing to an Invest529 account gives you peace of mind that your child won’t be boxed in by financial aid restrictions.
-For students, knowing you have savings available allows you to choose a major that excites you, without worrying that limited borrowing will stand in the way.
+For parents, contributing to an Invest529 account gives you peace of mind that your student won’t be boxed in by financial aid restrictions.
+For students, knowing you have savings available allows you to choose a major and career trajectory that excites you, without worrying that limited borrowing will stand in the way.

 The Power of Early Saving